Youth Services

 Prevention Education Services

 Familias Unidas, A family-based program for Hispanic families conducted in Spanish.
-It is designed to prevent conduct disorders; use of illicit drugs, alcohol, and cigarettes; and risky sexual behaviors by improving family functioning.
+It is designed to prevent conduct disorders such as the use of illicit drugs, alcohol, and cigarettes, and risky sexual behaviors by improving family functioning.
 The intervention is delivered primarily through multi-parent groups, which aim to develop effective parenting skills, and family visits, during which parents apply skills while interacting with their adolescent.

 (585) 256-8900 x150 or x153